ReProbe: Efficient Test-Time Scaling of Multi-Step Reasoning by Probing Internal States of Large Language Models: Main Results

-In summary, UHead lags behind the strongest PRMs on average for ID tasks but outperforms them for OOD tasks.
-Notably, the average performance of the self-supervised UHead is comparable to that of the externally supervised variant, highlighting its ability to provide an \emph{efficient self-supervised solution for reasoning step verification}, particularly valuable in OOD settings.
-Similar results are observed for Phi-4.
+Notably, the self-supervised ReProbe achieves comparable average performance to the externally supervised variant, offering an \emph{efficient self-supervised solution for reasoning step verification} that is particularly effective in OOD settings.

+Given the poor performance of unsupervised UQ in identifying incorrect steps, we exclude it from subsequent test time scaling experiments.

-\textbf{Offline best-of-$N$} results for Qwen-3 are presented in Table \ref{tab:bestofn_max} (Phi-4 results are in \cref{tab:bestofn_phi4}, \cref{appendix:additional_results}).
-Both UHead types achieve the best offline BoN performance on several benchmarks, including GSM8K, ProofNet, Meeting/Calendar Planning, StrategyQA, and ScienceQA, achieving on par or superior performance to the best PRMs.
-On MATH and Trip Planning, UHeads rank second-best.
-Notably, UHead-based BoN selection enables Qwen3-8B to outperform its larger counterpart Qwen3-14B on multiple benchmarks (MATH, GSM8K, ProofNet, Meeting Planning, and ScienceQA).
+\myparagraph{Test time scaling.} Best-of-$N$ results for Qwen3-8B are presented in \cref{tab:bestofn_max}, and supplementary results are in \cref{appendix:additional_results}.
+ReProbes achieve the best performance on all datasets except MATH, where ReProbe ranks second best.
+Notably, ReProbe-based TTS enables Qwen3-8B to outperform its larger sibling -- Qwen3-14B on multiple benchmarks: MATH, GSM8K, ProofNet, Meeting Planning, and ScienceQA.
+As in the step assessment setting, ReProbe exhibits strong generalization.
+While best PRMs (Universal-PRM-7B, Qwen2.5-MATH-7B-PRM, and Qwen2.5-Math-PRM-7B) reach parity with ReProbe on in-domain datasets MATH and GSM8K, they often fall behind on OOD tasks, such as planning and StrategyQA.

+Beam search TTS results with Qwen3-8B are reported in \cref{tab:beamsearch}.
+Across all in-domain and out-of-domain datasets, ReProbe achieves the strongest performance, outperforming state-of-the-art PRMs.